wp-plugins/pixgridder/readme.txt

 17. **clone button**: clone your entire column and append the clone to the right of the original one, if there is enough space (everything will be cloned, content, ID, class etc.)
 18. **ID and class**: use it to open a dialog box where to add an ID or a class to your column
 19. **delete**: remove the column
-20. **"Disable the grid builder"**: tick the checkbox and update the page â†’ now the page is editable without using the grid builder, but the frontend still displays columns and rows, so pay attention to not remove any html comment or you risk to break the layout
+20. **"Disable the grid builder"**: tick the checkbox and update the page → now the page is editable without using the grid builder, but the frontend still displays columns and rows, so pay attention to not remove any html comment or you risk to break the layout
-21. **"Remove any trace of PixGridder from this page"**: tick the checkbox and update the page â†’ all the row and the columns will be removed but without touching the content, still available both on the frontend and on the editor
+21. **"Remove any trace of PixGridder from this page"**: tick the checkbox and update the page → all the row and the columns will be removed but without touching the content, still available both on the frontend and on the editor

 == Installation ==